halilibrahimcelik/movie-app/README.md

 --I embreaced technique of wrting SPA principle.

-React-router library had been used in this project for navigating to different pages in the app.
+--React-router library had been used in this project for navigating to different pages in the app.
-I used Google Firebase as the authentication server.
+--I used Google Firebase as the authentication server.
-I practiced my knowledge regarding using React custom hooks and and protected routes in this project.
+--I practiced my knowledge regarding using React custom hooks and and protected routes in this project.
-Importantly, I also added authorization option with Google accounts as well.
+--I also added authorization option with Google accounts as well.